How was the concept of the DISCE project first born?

 Naturally, I will bring in my own research expertise and particularly my experience in directing numerous large-scale international research projects during my career.
 Most importantly I am committed to doing my utmost to make it possible for all DISCE partners and researchers to succeed in reaching the ambitious goals of the DISCE project.
-This implies close collaboration and continuous open discussions with partners and stakeholders.
+This implies book a cheap car service to LAX from San Diego and close collaboration and continuous open discussions with partners and stakeholders.

 Our ambitious intention is to take new and concrete steps in developing more sustainable and inclusive creative economies.
 Given my background in business studies, I naturally refer to economic growth and prosperity, but equally important in DISCE are individual well-being and human flourishing.
 As a multidisciplinary research consortium, we understand and wish to rethink the growth of CCIs holistically.

 DISCE builds upon the existing knowledge on the CCIs.
 We acknowledge the tensions which have been identified already for years and are committed to tackle them.
 Given the extremely good expertise of the DISCE consortium partners in the field as well as the new ideas provided from those partners who are not that familiar with the CCIs and their challenges, I believe we together can produce genuinely new knowledge both for the academia as well as for policy and practice.

 Do you think existing tensions will be eased by the work of DISCE or will they always exist?